Results

 Efficient use of energy is one of the key means to mitigate climate change.
 Energy efficiency is globally recognized as the “first fuel” when aiming to reduce energy consumption and greenhouse gas emissions.

-Nearly 19,000 energy savings measures implemented by agreement participants in 2017-2020 reduce annual CO2 emissions by 2.3 million tonnes.
+Over 24,000 energy savings measures implemented by agreement participants in 2017-2022 reduce annual CO2 emissions by 2.7 million tonnes.

 Energy effiency measures and investments

-The participating companies and municipalities have implemented approximately 19,000 saving measures in 2017-2021.
+The participating companies and municipalities have implemented over 24,000 saving measures and invested approximately 1,170 million euros in energy efficiency in 2017-2022.
 Private service sector and property and building sector have implemented nearly 2/3 of the measures.

 Annual costs savings